 Both getQueueAttributes calls will do the “right” thing.
 The first call will connect via HTTPS to the us-east-1 endpoint, and the second will connect insecurely (without SSL) to the ap-southeast-1 endpoint.
 Neither call cares what the default endpoint was set to in the constructor.
 The default endpoint is only used if you call createQueue or listQueues.

-Disclaimer: Although I work for Amazon, this class was neither produced, endorsed nor supported by Amazon.
+Disclaimer: Although I worked for Amazon in the past, this class was neither produced, endorsed nor supported by Amazon.
 I wrote this class as a personal project, just for fun.
-While I no longer maintain it, I am happy to help resolve issues encountered while trying to use it.